Azure/portaldocs/portal-sdk/generated/top-extensions-printing.md

 **A. The framework offers the following telemetry for tracking the print functionality usage.**

-Use any of these queries in Kusto Explorer.
+Use any of these queries in Kusto Explorer and customize as needed for specific queries.

 *Which view is print requested from?*